Food Combining

 - nuts (almonds, cashews, pistachios, walnuts)

-- seeds (hemp, chia, flax, pumpkin, sunflower, watermelon, sesame)
+- seeds (hemp, chia, flax, pumpkin, sunflower, sesame)

 - tempeh